Marisken Surgery: Treatment, Procedure & Experiences

 - Hemorrhoidal swelling → overstretched skin

-- Anal thrombosis → residual excess skin
+- Anal thrombosis → remaining excess skin

 - Irritation from straining/diarrhea → inflammatory edema